 These are all fair questions and ones where my answer doesn’t make a lot of sense.
 Because I can.
 Because I have the ability to run 100 miles, raise awareness for Multiple Sclerosis, reach out to my community and those who are affected by the disease, and well- why not?

-I will be running a 100 miles in 24 hours on August 14, 2020 at the Anchor Down Ultra in Bristol, Rhode Island (which also happens to be the date that the MS Run The US Ultra Marathon Relay ends in NYC!).
+I will be running a 100 miles in 24 hours on August 14, 2020 at the Anchor Down Ultra in Bristol, Rhode Island.

 - Hometown & Current Residence: Brownfield, ME